 “I can’t absorb those tax increases.
 I have done that in the past and it really hurt my bottom line,” Woods said.
 He said “anytime something goes up, either ingredient costs or tax, those costs are passed on to the consumer.”

-Woods said that prior to 2002, Ontario had the third highest beer taxes in the world.
+Woods said that prior to 2002, Ontario’s beer taxes were the third highest in the world.
 However, the tax model was changed after lobbying by the beer industry to change it into a tiered system.
 With this system, breweries are taxed based on what tier they fall into, which is determined by how much beer they produce.

-This made it much easier for smaller breweries to survive and thrive.
+This made it much easier for small breweries to survive and thrive.
 The tiered system “has basically prevented me from going bankrupt,” Woods said.

 Although the craft beer industry in recent years has been growing rapidly, he said he fears that the new tax will create a barrier to entry for new craft brewers and make it more difficult for established brewers to thrive.